Code-Institute-Submissions/marybees/README.md

 # marybees

-An e-commerce website where users can browse and purchase clothing.
+An e-commerce website where shoppers can browse and purchase clothing, setup user profiles.
+Shopowners can maintain a backend database of clothing by logging in as a superuser.

 ## User Stories